eu-ge-ne/enrouter-docs/apps/web/src/app/docs/components/static-router/content.md

 Renders application in Node.js or on the edge.

-Accepts current location and matched routes.
+Accepts root element, current location and matched routes.

 ## Example